Ctenosaura acanthura: Behavior

-Northeastern spinytail iguanas are excellent climbers and prefer a rocky habitat with plenty of crevices to hide in, rocks to bask on, and nearby trees to climb.
-They are diurnal and fast moving, employing their speed to escape predators but will lash with their tails and bite if cornered.
+Ctenosaura acanthura is an excellent climber and prefers a rocky habitat with plenty of crevices to hide in, rocks to bask on, and nearby trees to climb.
+It is diurnal and fast moving, employing its speed to escape predators but will lash its tail and bite if cornered.
 This species may commonly be found around areas of human habitation.

+Diet

-They are primarily herbivorous, eating flowers, leaves, stems, and fruit, but they will opportunistically eat smaller animals, eggs, and arthropods.
+Ctenosaura acanthura is primarily herbivorous, eating flowers, leaves, stems, and fruit, but it will opportunistically eat smaller animals, eggs, and arthropods.
 Juveniles tend to be insectivores, becoming more herbivorous as they get older.